kristofmoldovan/melytanulas-hf/README.md

     - `03-Training.ipynb`: Notebook for training the Baseline and the Built model
     - `04-Eval-Explaination.ipynb`: Notebook for measuring model metrics and comparing
     - `05-Inference.ipynb`: Notebook for making predictions on "timestamp, close" csv data, demonstrating custom window size and visualizing the results

+- **`output/`**: Contains the output of a RUN ID set in config.py (plot images, model weights, histories and predictions)
+    - `submission`: Contains of the output of the last run before the submission.
+    - `latest`: Empty at submission.
+Will contain the output of next runs if config.py is not changed.

+- **`log/`**: Contains logs of the runs
+    - `submission.log`: The log of the last run before the submission.

 - **Root Directory**:
     - `Dockerfile`: Configuration file for building the Docker image with the necessary environment and dependencies.